Stop the inflammation, eat more healthy fats, and you cure the allergy. That’s it. That’s what I learned.

 If you have a toothache you might feel better by taking some painkillers, but unless you visit a dentist and get that tooth drilled and sorted, that yucky tooth is going to keep on rotting away and getting worse.
 You have to fix the problem.

-The more we learn, the more we realise that a huge number of modern illnesses are actually symptoms of inflammation.
+The more we learn, the more we realise that a huge number of modern illnesses are actually symptoms of inflammation and diet.

 Some of these are the problems I was suffering from: hayfever, asthma, eczema, allergic itchy eyes, and high blood sugar.
 Obesity / overweight is also inflammation- related, and there’s a lot of evidence that epilepsy and such disorders as arthritis, autism and multiple schlerosis are too.

-We can ease the symptoms with a stack of different drugs that are available – and don’t get me wrong, some of these drugs are very, very good – but unless we fix the inflammation, these issues will never get resolved.
+We can ease the symptoms with a stack of different drugs that are available – and don’t get me wrong, some of these drugs are very, very good – but unless we fix the inflammation and our diet, these issues will never get resolved.

-So you need to fix your inflammation if you’re going to get better.
-I wanted to get better.
+So you need to fix these if you’re going to get better.

 YOU ARE WHAT YOU EAT – AND DON’T EAT